It’s time to meet the characters! As well as explaining who they are, I’m giving pictures of actors who could play them.

 Romy has a lot of pressure placed on her to complete her mission, and even though she sometimes struggles with the responsibility, ultimately, she always does what is right.
 She has to be played by someone who can express a lot of subtle nuance in their expressions, and look very vulnerable.

-Romy and J communicate via email, so she doesn’t know what he looks like, and neither does the reader – so I don’t think it’s fair to cast him just yet.
+Romy and J communicate via email, so she doesn’t know what he looks like, and neither does the reader – but this is how I visualise J the first time Romy sees him.

 Dr Molly Simmons – Hattie Morahan